arunsinghsnd/freelancing-web-portal-laravel/README.md

 4.then last import and migrate the database "php artisan migrate".

 5.last step to run the application is "php artisan serve".

+for Running this application

+User Id and Password is :

+Id--->arunsinghsnd@gmail.com

+Pass-->Arun@55.com